Andean condor: Feeding

+Andean condors can efficiently absorb a wide variety of carotenoid pigments from the vegetal matter within the viscera that they consume from carcasses.
+These include carotenoids such as β-carotene and echineone.
+The pigments result in the yellow skin colouration of adult males and their ability to flush their skin a brilliant yellow during contests for dominance, as well as the colour of the iris and bright orange tongues of both sexes.
+Captive Andean condors have a lower concentration of carotenoid pigments in their bodies than wild condors, likely because the diet of captive condors is usually restricted to just flesh.
+An analysis of the droppings of wild condors found that 90% contained vegetal remains, and of those that contained vegetal remains, 35% of them were composed of primarily vegetal matter (around 80% by volume).
+The potential sources for the vegetal matter is posited to include the viscera of herbivore carcasses as well as fresh vegetation.

 Longevity

 Being a slowly-maturing bird with no known natural predators in adulthood, an Andean condor is a long-lived bird.
 Longevity and mortality rates are not known to have been extensively studied in the wild.
 Some estimations of lifespans of wild birds has exceeded 50 years.
 In 1983, the Guinness Book of World Records considered the longest-lived bird of any species with a confirmed lifespan was an Andean condor that died after surviving 72 years in captivity, having been captured from the wild as a juvenile of undetermined age.
 Several species of parrot have been reported to live for perhaps over 100 years in captivity, but these (at least in 1983) were not considered authenticated.
 Another early captive-held specimen of condor reportedly lived for 71 years.
 However, these lifespans have been exceeded by a male, nicknamed "Thaao", that was kept at Beardsley Zoo in Connecticut.
 Thaao was born in captivity in 1930 and died on January 26, 2010, making him 79 years of age.
-This would be the greatest verified age ever known for a bird.
+This is the greatest verified age ever known for a bird.